-The Department of Graduate Education and Human Services offers Educational Specialist degrees, Master's degrees, and certifications and endorsements in a variety of areas.
-These programs of study and their descriptions with the certifications associated with them appear first remaining Certification and and the Endorsement Programs follow them.
+The department offers Educational Specialist degrees, Master's degrees, and certifications and endorsements in a variety of areas.
+These degree programs of study, their descriptions, and the certifications associated with them appear first and the remaining Certification and Endorsement Programs follow.
 Within each category, they are in alphabetical order.
 Course descriptions follow the descriptions of all the programs.
-The procedures and policies section contain many important pieces of general information about graduate study.
-All programs require an application available from the office of graduate admissions.
+The Procedures and Policies section contains many important pieces of general information about graduate study.
+All programs require an application available from the Office of Graduate Admission.